 Spinrilla, a hip-hop app and website, is facing a copyright infringement lawsuit filed by numerous music industry groups.
-Spinrilla is claiming the DMCA protects it, but the company may have a problem.
+Spinrilla is claiming the DMCA safe harbor protects it, but the company may have a problem.
 The suing parties are alleging Spinrilla failed to comply with the DMCA and waived the protections of the law.
 If true, Spinrills is in for a world of hurt.

 Spinrilla is a classic user-generated content digital platform.
 The company allows approved hip-hop artists to upload mixtape recordings for others to listen to and download.
 The small potential problem is the music sampled in many of the songs may not be licensed, which returns us to the antiquated question of whether music samples are protected by copyright infringement or not.
 In pursuing the current lawsuit, music publishing groups such as Sony Music are taking the position that copyright infringement is, indeed, going down.